chuyanc/Job-Dashboard/README.md

 # Job-board

+Hi!
+Welcome to the job dashboard backend project~ :)

 ## Introduction
 This is the backend of a job dashboard that allows users to select jobs for which they would like to see employment wage data.